tskit-dev/tskit/docs/stats.md

   unless the two indices are the same, when the diversity function is used.

-  For an unpolarized statistic with biallelic loci, this calculates {math}`p_1 (1-p_2) + (1 - p_1) p_2`.
+  For an unpolarised statistic with biallelic loci, this calculates {math}`p_1 (1-p_2) + (1 - p_1) p_2`.

 `genetic_relatedness, centre=True`